-3. Evaluating the effectiveness of the provision made for children and young people with SEN
+2. Evaluating the effectiveness of the provision made for children and young people with SEN

-- 3.1 We are constantly reviewing, evaluating and altering the support we put in place for the students we support.
-In order to facilitate progress the child must be at the centre of the model we adopt. - 3.2 Therefore we continually assess the support being offered and its impact via the Learning Support Assistant (LSA) working relationship.
-This can then be fed back rapidly to the class teacher or to the Individual Educational Needs (IEN) Department where strategies can be put in place or investigations initiated. - 3.3 Other opportunities for evaluation that we take include: - Review of student targets - EHCP annual reviews - Examination analysis - Parents evenings - Direct communication with the IEN Department - Line management meetings between the Head of IEN (SENDCO) and Senior Leadership Team (SLT) - Link governor discussions.
+2.1 We are constantly reviewing, evaluating, and altering the support we put in place for the students we support.
+In order to facilitate progress, the child must be at the centre of the model we adopt.

+2.2 Therefore we continually assess the support being offered and its impact via the Learning Support Assistant (LSA) working relationship.
+This can then be fed back rapidly to the class teacher or to the Individual Educational Needs (IEN) Department where strategies can be put in place or investigations initiated.

+2.3 Other opportunities for evaluation that we take include:

+- Review of student targets, and their own views of their needs

+- EHCP annual reviews

+- Examination analysis

+- Parents evenings

+- Early identification by members of staff

+- The schools own internal and external reviews

+- Communication with the IEN Department by parents/carers.

+- Line management meetings between the SENDCO and Senior Leadership Team (SLT)

+- Link governor discussions.

+- Work with external agencies

-4. Arrangements for assessing and reviewing children and young people's progress towards outcomes
+3. Arrangements for assessing and reviewing children and young people's progress towards outcomes

-- 4.1 Advice and actions for staff are recorded on the IEN Department SEND Register (this is a record of the SEN status and need).
-Our SENDCO and/or Head of Year/Key Stage make appointments with parents/carers to discuss the involvement of outside agencies if there are concerns about progress. - 4.2 The subject teachers continually assess each child and note areas where they are improving and where further support is needed.
+3.1 Advice and actions for staff (including in-class quality first teaching strategies) are recorded in the SEND Register (this is a record of the SEND status and need).
+Our SENDCO and/or Head of Year/Key Stage make appointments with parents/carers to discuss the involvement of outside agencies if there are concerns about progress.

+3.2 The subject teachers continually assess each child and note areas where they are improving and where further support is needed.
 As a school, we track children's progress from entry at Year 7 up to Year 13.
-Children who are not making expected progress are picked up through progress meetings with the Head of Year and Head of Key Stage and /or SENDCO. - 4.3 Occasionally a child may need more expert support from an outside agency such as the Educational Psychologist, paediatrician etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
-After a series of assessments, a programme of support is usually provided to the school and parents/carers. - 4.4 We communicate regularly with parents/carers.
+Children who are not making expected progress are picked up through progress meetings with the Head of Year and Head of Key Stage and /or SENDCO.

+3.3 Occasionally a child may need more expert support from an outside agency such as the Educational Psychologist, paediatrician etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
+After a series of assessments, a programme of support is usually provided to the school and parents/carers.

+3.4 We communicate regularly with parents/carers.
 Parents/carers are welcome at any time to make an appointment to meet with either the form/subject tutor, Head of Year or SENDCO and discuss how their child is getting on.
 We can offer advice and practical ways that can help students at home.
-Parents/Carers are able to complete and return a comment slip after every report to start any discussion if necessary. - 4.5 The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled), with the expectation that the child will achieve the target by the time it is reviewed.
+Parents/Carers can complete and return a comment after every report to start any discussion if necessary.

+3.5 The targets set are SMART (Specific, Measurable, Achievable, Realistic, Time scaled), with the expectation that the child will achieve the target by the time it is reviewed.
 If targets are not met they will be broken down into smaller steps or changed to be more manageable and achievable.
 We invite all parents/carers to Parents Evenings so that direct dialogue can take place.
 This enables progress and targets for improvement to be discussed.
-Examination outcomes for students with SEN are analysed.
+Progress and examination outcomes for students with SEND are monitored and analysed.

+3.6 How SEND students are engaged in our inclusive curriculum provision beyond the classroom is also tracked.

-5. The approach to teaching children and young people with SEN
+4. The approach to teaching children and young people with SEN